jeffrade/proxy-server/README.md

  - Installs AWS S3 Glacier uploader [TODO]

 ## Troubleshooting
+ - If installing pihole alongside nginx, it is strongly recommended to change the pihole `server.port` to something other than `80`.
  - Feel free to open an [issue](https://github.com/jeffrade/proxy-server/issues/new).
  - Pull Requests welcomed.